theory/justatheory/README.md

 `link.html` partial.
 Required.

 #### `link`

-: A URL to link the image to.
+A URL to link the image to.
+May be a local URL, which will be resolved by the `link.html` partial.
 Optional.

 #### `class`